I’d just say it out loud. I was thrilled by Glass and I consider it the best part of the Eastrail 177 Trilogy.

 Yes, superior to Unbreakable.
 Which had a brilliant premise but was really drawn out and plodding.

 Superior too to Split.
 Mostly because James McAvoy’s mastery of the personalities in Glass is twice, thrice as mesmerising compared to his performance in Split.

 Yeah … I thoroughly enjoyed Glass.
-For its camerawork, its sets, its acting, its story.
+For its camerawork, its sets, its acting, and its story.
 And so I’m dismayed, also baffled, by the dislikes rained onto it.
-Many of which involve the ending.
+Many of which involving the ending.